 In the event that the anticipated revenues are lower than expected, a budget realignment of expenditures to revised revenue stream would be in order.
-Measures would include re-evaluation of staffing needs or postponement of hiring; reduction in enrollment driven expenses such as textbooks, consumables, fees and subscriptions, food service, technology and equipment needs, etc. Additionally, other previously non-contemplated sources of revenue, such as grants and contributions would be exercised.
-In addition, CSUSA, as set forth in our Management Agreement, will stand behind the Academy and carry its operating costs without assigning future liability to the Academy or the board, in the event this is necessary to achieve a balanced budget.
+Additionally, other previously non-contemplated sources of revenue, such as grants and contributions would be exercised.
+In addition, CSUSA, as set forth in our Management Agreement, will stand behind us and carry the school's operating costs without assigning future liability to the school itself or the governing board, in the event this is necessary to achieve a balanced budget.